Simon Sinek Has a Point

 In the East (Asia) there is a centuries old focus on doing things well.
 To illustrate this point Sean uses the “wax on, wax off” bit from The Karate Kid, and when I wish to illustrate this point I quote Bruce Lee “Long term consistency trumps short term intensity”.

-In Inbound Marketing (what I teach) what gets results is consistency and persistence.
-The rest although important details are mere details.
+With Inbound Marketing (which link building helps with A LOT) what gets results is consistency and persistence.
+The rest although important details are truly just (but again important) details.